imranmatin23/LattePanda-OpenSUSE-LabVIEW-Installation/README.md

 This is a guide to installing OpenSUSE Leap 42.3 and LabVIEW 2019 onto your LattePanda.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them.
 These downloads can be either on your local computer and then use SCP to transfer them onto the remote computer, or can be downloaded straight onto the remote computer.

+**Download these files from these links.**
+1. Install BalenaEtcher from this [link](https://www.balena.io/etcher/).

+**OpenSUSE and LabVIEW Option 1:** Download OpenSUSE Leap 42.3 DVD and LabVIEW 2019 from IMT Lab Dropbox.

+1. openSUSE-Leap-42.3-DVD-x86_64.iso
+2. lv2019full-linux-mac.iso

+**OpenSUSE and LabVIEW Option 2:** Follow links below to download OpenSUSE Leap 42.3 DVD and LabVIEW 2019 independently.
+Note, these links may lead to newer releases of the software and may cause issues during installation.

 1. Download OpenSUSE Leap 42.3 DVD from this [link](http://download.opensuse.org/ports/ppc/distribution/leap/42.3/iso/).
 2. Download LabVIEW 2019.
-3. Download the patch for LabVIEW 2019.
-4. Install BalenaEtcher from this [link](https://www.balena.io/etcher/).
+You must have a valid license with National Instruments for the LabVIEW software.

 ### Installing OpenSUSE Leap 42.3

+**NOTE: All of the following steps must be done on the LattePanda.**

 A step by step guide that tell you how to install OpenSUSE Leap 42.3.
 Make sure ethernet is plugged in.